OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 Additionally, to enable VNC access to the spawned Virtual Machines, the Front-end also needs network connectivity to all the ESX hosts

 .. warning:: OpenNebula uses port 443 to communicate with vCenter instances.
-Port 443 is the default port used by vCenter so unless you're filtering that port or you've configured a different port to listen for connections from the vSphere Web Client, OpenNebula will be able to connect with the right credentials.
+Port 443 is the default port used by vCenter, so unless you're filtering that port, or you've configured a different port to listen for connections from the vSphere Web Client, OpenNebula will be able to connect with the right credentials.

 Step 2: Configure the drivers in the Front-end (oned.conf) [Optional]
 --------------------------------------------------------------------------------